Byzantine–Moorish wars: Pacification of Africa under Solomon and the First Moorish insurrection (534-543)

-Roman infantry and heavy cavalry were not suited to a war waged against a semi-nomadic tribe equipped with very lightly armed troops.
-Roman troopers were equipped with bows, which led to a fear of direct confrontation.
-Moorish troops were able to wage guerrilla warfare and were able to retreat from large armed engagements without suffering too great a loss.
-The Moors essentially fought a war of ambush.
-The enemy were highly mobile and could hide and retreat to their home in the mountains and the desert.
-Only a persistent and skilful commander could permanently neutralize their forces.
+It can be noted that Roman infantry and heavy cavalry were not suited to a war waged against a semi-nomadic tribe equipped with very lightly armed troops.
+Moorish troops were able to wage guerrilla warfare and retreat from large armed engagements without suffering too great a loss,essentially fighting a war of ambush.
+Additionally, the Moors were highly mobile and could hide and retreat to their home in the mountains and the desert.

+Mutiny against Solomon and the restoration of order.

-Africa's well-equipped and trained Byzantine army was undisciplined, was quite small and lacked loyalty.
-Its troops were eager to loot and civilians complained of abuses by the soldiers.
-General Solomon was unpopular as he was considered too severe and therefore did not have the same respect as Belisarius in Africa.
+Additionally, Byzantine Africa's well-equipped and trained Byzantine army was undisciplined and lacked loyalty.
+As such, its troops were eager to loot and civilians complained of abuses by the soldiers.
+General Solomon was also unpopular as he was considered too strict and therefore did not command the same respect as Belisarius in Africa.
 In 536, a plot to assassinate him in Carthage failed.
-The army mutinied and Solomon had to flee to Sicily.
+The army mutinied soon after and Solomon was forced to flee to Sicily.
 An army general, Germanus, a cousin of Justinian, was sent to restore order.
-Solomon didn't resume his duties until 539.
+Solomon did not resume his duties until 539.

+In 540 Solomon successfully conquered the Kingdom of the Aurès after an intense campaign that lasted months.
+The Berber kingdom served as a base of operation for guerillas and raids, and there had already been a failed attempt to conquer it in 535.
+It's king, Yabdas, fled the Aurès Mountains into the western kingdom of Altava led by Mastigas.

+Medieval Arabic sources mention an inscription found during the era of the Fatimid Caliphate in Tiaret that commemorated the defeat of local Berbers by Solomon, possibly referring to a later campaign against the Altavan king Mastigas.
+However, it is known that the kingdom could have only been partially conquered, and that the region of Tiaret was not held by the Romans for long as it soon came under Altavan control again and later became the capital of the Kingdom of Ouarsenis.
+As such, the region was likely lost to the Berbers during the Second insurrection.

+Solomon successfully conquered and pacified most of the North African tribes and kingdoms by 540, nearly restoring Byzantine control across the entirety of what was once Roman Africa.